-Skin accommodates the growth of body and bodily tissues and adapts of contours of the body during movement.
-It is achieved by elastic and recoil properties of skin.
+Skin accommodates the growth of the body and bodily tissues and adapts the contours of the body during movement.
+It is achieved by elastic and recoil properties of the skin.

 Lines and creases are evident over major and minor joints for this purpose.

 Relaxed skin tension lines are created by the natural tension on the skin from underlying structures.

 Excretion of water, urea, ammonia and uric acid occurs, though not significantly, in the sweat.